-Spain - Fernando Summers - CEO, Rastreator During 2016 we continued with our growth, in terms of traffic, quotes and sales and therefore in results.
+Spain - Fernando Summers - CEO, Rastreator

+During 2016 we continued with our growth, in terms of traffic, quotes and sales and therefore in results.
 We have consolidated our leadership position not only in car insurance comparison but also in other insurance products, and in our other verticals, telephony and finance.

 We are already working with more than 150 partners, which include most of the biggest service providers in Spain - insurers, telecoms and banks.
-We have increased our reach and site visit frequency across
+We have increased our reach and site visit frequency across all product lines, building on our brand awareness and preference.

-We continue to work on our data strategy and we are well placed to be a strategic partner in terms of information and data not only for our partners, but also for other companies linked to our products
+We continue to work on our data strategy and we are well placed to be a strategic partner in terms of information and data not only for our partners, but also for other companies linked to our products.